 How to Perform Thrusters

-- Stand tall with your feet hip-width distance apart.
-Hold a barbell across your chest, or hold a dumbbell or kettlebell in each hand resting on your delts.
+- Stand tall with your feet hip-width apart.
+Hold a barbell across your front delts, or hold a dumbbell or kettlebell at each shoulder.

-- Push your hips back and bend your knees to lower into a deep squat.
-Go as low as you can without letting your knees cave in or your heels lift off the floor.
+- Push your hips back and bend your knees into a deep squat.
+Go as low as you can without letting your knees cave in or your heels lift.

-- Pause at the bottom of the squat while keeping tension in the legs and glutes.
+- Pause at the bottom while keeping tension in the legs and glutes.

 - Drive through your feet and engage your legs.

-- Squeeze your glutes as hard as you can to stand up and press the bar overhead as you reach full knee extension.
+- Squeeze your glutes hard to stand up and press the bar overhead as you reach full knee extension.

-- Slowly pull the bar back to rest across your chest.
+- Slowly pull the bar back down to rest across your chest.

 - Repeat for the desired number of sets and reps.

-For a visual guide to the barbell thruster, here’s a useful video from Crossfit.com.
+For a barbell thruster demo, here’s a video from CrossFit.com.

 Tips for Thrusters